-- 65. In terms of the capital infrastructure required to service our population's demands, the Council has produced a Capital Investment Strategy to inform investment priorities.
+64. In terms of the capital infrastructure required to service our population's demands, the Council has produced a Capital Investment Strategy to inform investment priorities.
 This looks beyond our Capital Plan which covers 10 years.
 The Council will continue to utilise its Capital reserve provision and forecast developers' contributions to help support the investment required in relation to population growth in the coming years, but whilst inflation on capital works remains high and Scottish Government capital grants remain relatively fixed in cash terms, this will increase pressures for Councils to borrow to finance capital works.
-This in turn increases pressures on revenue budgets from capital financing charges, especially as interest rates have been rising in recent months. - 66.
-Provision of new early learning and childcare facilities to deliver the statutory increase in entitlement to 1140 hours per year, additional school facilities to meet demands from new house building, and the need to replace assets nearing the end of their lives, have all contributed to a significant increase in borrowing with a resultant impact on future years' revenue budgets for loan charge repayments - 67.
-More detail of the Council's plans to address future capital needs are set out in the Capital Investment Strategy report, which is updated annually.
+This in turn increases pressures on revenue budgets from capital financing charges.

+65. Provision of new early learning and childcare facilities to deliver the statutory increase in entitlement to 1140 hours per year, additional school facilities to meet demands from new house building, and the need to replace assets nearing the end of their lives, have all contributed to a significant increase in borrowing with a resultant impact on future years' revenue budgets for loan charge repayments

+66. More detail of the Council's plans to address future capital needs are set out in the Capital Investment Strategy report, which is updated annually.